home-assistant/developers.home-assistant/docs/entity_cover.md

 ### Stop cover

-Only implement this metohd if the flag `SUPPORT_STOP` is set.
+Only implement this method if the flag `SUPPORT_STOP` is set.

 ```python
 class MyCover(CoverDevice):